enso-org/enso/doc/java-style-guide.md

 ## Program Design
 Any good style guide goes beyond purely stylistic rules, and also talks about design styles to use in code.

+### Code Complexity
+While we often have to write complex functionality, we want to ensure that the code itself is kept as simple and easy to read as possible.
+To do this, please use the following rules:

+- Write single-line expressions wherever possible, rather than writing one complex chunk of code.
+- Separate intermediate results out to their own variables with appropriate names.
+Even if they are temporaries, giving them a name is a great aid to code comprehension.

 ### Testing and Benchmarking
 New code should always be accompanied by tests.
 These can be unit, integration,